sharmaraghav644/FacialRecognitionCNN/README.md

 - The model uses a **Convolutional Neural Network (CNN)**, which is well-suited for image recognition tasks.
 It captures spatial hierarchies in images using convolution and pooling operations, which helps improve accuracy.
 - The **Fully Connected Layer** at the end of the model ensures that the extracted features are classified into one of the 40 possible classes (representing the 40 people in the dataset).

-### Performance:
-- The model is trained and iterated to achieve **over 90% accuracy** on facial recognition tasks.
-It uses techniques such as image normalization and data augmentation to ensure robustness against various image conditions (lighting, angles, etc.).

 ---